-The RSUs are full-value phantom shares payable in cash on the third anniversary of their issue, provided the individual is still in the employ of the Company.
+The RSUs are full-value phantom shares payable in cash on the third anniversary of their issue (with the exception of the President's RSUs), provided the individual is still in the employ of the Company.
 The amount to be paid is determined by multiplying the number of RSUs by the six-month average trading price of the Corporation's common shares on the TSX immediately preceding the anniversary date.